Particular/ServicePulse/docs/authentication-testing.md

 npx vitest run test/specs/authentication/auth-invalid-redirect.spec.ts
 ```

+> [!NOTE]
-Note: The automated test verifies the app's behavior when OAuth callbacks fail.
+> The automated test verifies the app's behavior when OAuth callbacks fail.
 The actual "invalid redirect URI" error is displayed by the identity provider itself, not the application.

 ### Scenario 12: YARP Reverse Proxy Token Forwarding